ACBullen/restroPicker/README.md

 /ranking .gif/

-With the somewhat limited interface of a phone screen, the need for an intuitive and easy method for creating a ranked order of restaurants without typing or
+With the somewhat limited interface of a phone screen, the need for an intuitive and easy method for creating a ranked order of restaurants.
+We decided to use the react-native-sortable-list package to create a drag-and-drop list whose order is translated into an array of rankings which can be saved in the database.

 ### Weighted Choice Algorithm